gebhardm/flmdisplay/persist/README.md

     mysql> set password for 'pi'@'localhost' = password('raspberry');
     mysql> quit

+All this for convenience can also be achieved by just running the [createdb.sh](createdb.sh) script with parameters `flm pi raspberry`.

 Now you may log on to the database also as user 'pi':

     pi@raspberry ~ $ mysql -u pi -p flm